 In many parts of the world, villagers are departing from ecologically degraded rural environments for overcrowded urban centers, thus leaving these ecosystems vulnerable to further exploitation and degradation.
 UNT welcomes leaders of local non-governmental organizations in these regions to communicative engagements to share their strategies for empowering villagers toward self-reliance, discussing challenges they face, and contributing their insights with specialists working in anthropology and environmental philosophy.

 Using the first field station in environmental philosophy, science and policy at Cape Horn, Chile, we coordinate this program with the University of Magallanes and the Institute of Ecology and Biodiversity in Chile.
 The program links biological and cultural conservation with social well-being.
 As a long-term socio-ecological research, education and conservation program, it develops innovative ways to address intertwined environmental and social problems, such as global ecological change, invasive exotic species, cultural homogenization and sustainable development.

 Fields such as environmental philosophy that seek to address practical issues and to have real world outcomes need a theory of impact: impact does not happen either naturally or inevitably.
 UNT Philosophy has the country's only research group on the philosophy of impact.
-Contact either Robert Frodeman or Adam Briggle about details and about how to get involved.
+Contact Adam Briggle about details and about how to get involved.
 Visit our site for additional information.